Monitoring and Assessing a Patient Receiving A Blood Transfusion

 This article will look at how to monitor and assess a patient receiving a blood transfusion.

 Blood transfusion is the transfer of blood components from one person to another.
-It is a potentially life-saving procedure that helps replace blood lost due to surgery, illness, bleeding or severe injury (Mayo Clinic 2018).
+It is a potentially life-saving procedure that helps replace blood lost due to surgery, illness bleeding or severe injury (Mayo Clinic 2020).

-- Red cells: required to increase oxygen carrying capacity of the blood.
-Once collected from blood storage, red cells should be transfused within 4 hours.
+These are required to increase the oxygen-carrying capacity of the blood.
+Once collected from blood storage, red cells should be transfused within four hours.

-- Plasma: the liquid part of blood.
-Transfused as fresh frozen plasma (FFP).
+The liquid part of blood.
+It is transfused as fresh frozen plasma (FFP).

-- Platelets: required for prevention and treatment of haemorrhage in patients with platelet function defects.
-Each platelet has a shelf life of 5 days from the date of donation.
+These are required for the prevention and treatment of haemorrhage in patients with platelet function defects.
+Each platelet has a shelf life of five days from the date of donation.

 Patient identification should be checked and confirmed as correct at each stage of the transfusion process.
-The patient should, whenever possible, be asked to state full name and date of birth.
-These must match exactly the information on the patient’s wristband and any other associated paperwork required at the stage of the blood transfusion process.
+The patient should, whenever possible, be asked to state their full name and date of birth.
+These must exactly match the information on the patient’s wristband and any other associated paperwork required at that stage of the blood transfusion process.

 For patients who are unable to respond entirely or are unconscious or confused, verification of the patient’s identification should be obtained from a parent or carer if present.

 If there are patient identification discrepancies at any stage of the transfusion process, the information must be verified, and discrepancies investigated and corrected before proceeding to the next stage of the process (Jevon 2012).